RichiH/vcsh/doc/INSTALL.md

 $ make
 ```

-Lastly you'll want to install it somewhere.
+Lastly you’ll want to install it somewhere.

 ```console
 $ make install
 ```

 If you need elevated system permissions you may need to use `sudo make install` for this step.
-If you don't have such permissions and wish to install to your home directory, something like this might work:
+If you don’t have such permissions and wish to install to your home directory, something like this might work:

 ```console
 $ ./configure --prefix=/